rlee56800/SimpleTweet/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-- program did not recognize BuildConfig.COMSUMER_KEY, had to check slack
+- Program did not recognize BuildConfig.COMSUMER_KEY, had to check Slack (had to rebuild project)
-- twitter developer portal has changed, had to check slack for updated procedure
+- Twitter developer portal has changed, had to check Slack for updated procedure

 ## Open-source libraries used